Victor Ivan: Insurrection

-He was a leader of the 1971 insurrection of the Janatha Vimukthi Peramuna (JVP) and used the nom-de-guerre Podi Athula (as opposed to "Loku Athula" the former minister Athula Nimalasiri Jayasinghe).
-He was unable to take part in the insurrection has he was badly wounded months before while making bombs for it and had undergo surgery at a private hospital in Colombo.
+Ivan was a leader of the 1971 insurrection of the Janatha Vimukthi Peramuna (JVP) and used the nom-de-guerre Podi Athula (as opposed to "Loku Athula" the former minister Athula Nimalasiri Jayasinghe).
+He was unable to take part in the insurrection as he was badly wounded months before while making bombs for it and had to undergo surgery at a private hospital in Colombo.

-The leaders prosecuting the 1971 April insurrection trail began on 12 June 1972, at the Queen's Club, located at the Baudddhaloka Mawatha, before the Criminal Justice Commission composed of Chief Justice H N G Fernando (Chairman) Justice A C A Alles, Justice V T Thamotheram, Justice H Dheragoda and Justice T W Rajaratnam.
+The leaders' prosecution at the 1971 April insurrection trial began on 12 June 1972, at the Queen's Club, located at the Baudddhaloka Mawatha, before the Criminal Justice Commission composed of Chief Justice H. N. G. Fernando (Chairman) Justice A. C. A. Alles, Justice V. T. Thamotheram, Justice H. Dheragoda and Justice T. W. Rajaratnam.
 Those pleading not guilty were brought in batches before the commission.
-The main case consisted of 41 suspects which included Mr Ivan.
+The main case consisted of 41 suspects which included Mr. Ivan.
 They were considered to be the main architects of the uprising and the youth rebellion.
-Ivan and several other rebellions were found guilty and were punished with imprisonments.
+Ivan and several other rebels were found guilty and were punished with imprisonments.